Clips are the real nuts and bolts of Resolume. Without clips we wouldn't have any content to throw at the screens and speakers.

 You can set the Beat Snap option for the whole Composition through the Composition > Beat Snap menu options.

-The default thing that happens when you click a clip is that it plays on the layer it is held in.
-You can also set clips to play in the active layer or even to use the next available layer.
+The default thing that happens when you click a clip is that it plays in the layer it is on.
+This is the most organised and easy to follow way of triggering.

 You can then play 'chords' of clips with the keyboard or a MIDI device - each of them will be displayed for as long as it is selected.